 Any copyrighted material included in this UFC is identified at its point of use.
 Use of the copyrighted material apart from this UFC must have the permission of the copyright holder.

-Indicate the preparing activity beside the Service responsible for preparing the document.
+Indicate the Military Department Preparing Activity responsible for the document.

 U.S. ARMY CORPS OF ENGINEERS